Home

 It was getting to dusk on the Oregon Coast in Gearhart, when a raptor with a white rump flew by.
 It was bigger and more graceful than I remembered from previous sightings.
 This September evening it flew right at my wife and me, before veering off toward the low shore pines along the dunes.
 My wife was amazed at its agility in the sky.
 Many years before, the specimen I had spotted was smaller and less spectacular.
 From my field notes, the bird’s mostly-gray upper body was dull on the horizon and the bold white stripe stood out as the only memorable markings.
 It rode the wind currents over the Canadian bog confidently like a falcon in the breeze.

-This beautiful hawk is a raptor known as the Northern Harrier; and it is noted for its distinctive markings visible from a long distance away — it appears like a slim, long-tailed hawk gliding low over marshes or grasslands.
+This beautiful hawk is a raptor more commonly known as the Northern Harrier; and it is noted for its distinctive markings visible from a long distance away — it appears like a slim, long-tailed hawk gliding low over marshes or grasslands.
 It holds its wings in a V-shape and sports a bright white patch at the base of its tail.
 Up close it has an owlish face; the shape of its features helps it hear mice and voles beneath it, hiding in the vegetation.
 The gray-and-white males “play the marshes,” so to speak, and may mate with several females during the breeding season.
 The females are larger than the males and brown.
 The tail bands of the females are more distinctive to my eye than the males.

 These unusual raptors have a broad distribution pattern across North America, as the map below illustrates.